soos-io/soos-dast-circleci-orb/README.md

 #### Baseline Analysis
 It runs the [ZAP](https://www.zaproxy.org/) spider against the specified target for (by default) 1 minute and then waits for the passive scanning to complete before reporting the results.

-This means that the script doesn't perform any actual ‘attacks’ and will run for a relatively short period of time (a few minutes at most).
+This means that the CLI doesn't perform any actual ‘attacks’ and will run for a relatively short period of time (a few minutes at most).

 By default, it reports all alerts as WARNings but you can specify a config file which can change any rules to `FAIL` or `IGNORE`.